ProtQuant/random-forest/README.md

 # rf_regressor6.py

-* The code will preprocess peptides' scores and features, and eliminate the number of features
+* The code will preprocess peptides' scores and features, and reduce the number of features

   It can be separated into two parts: data preprocessing and feature elimination